The Story

 Reference: Matthew 27:19 (New Testament)

 Within 4 years of the crucifixion, Pontius had been called to Rome to answer for his many misdeeds.
 After a lengthy trial, Pontius and Claudia were stripped of all possessions and exiled to a mountainous town in ancient France.
-Living in great poverty and shame, life was a daily struggle.
-During this harsh period, Claudia penned her manuscript.
+Living in great poverty and shame, their life was a daily struggle.
+During this harsh period, Claudia purportedly penned her manuscript.

 As Claudia watched Christ’s death walk to Golgotha, she mentions eerie changes in the surroundings.
 The sky filled with dark angry clouds, earthquakes shook the palace and a thick fog began to form.
 Later that day, her terrified servant breathlessly announced the tearing of the Temple Curtain.